-Measuring your company’s or department’s productivity allows you to make operational changes, such as adding people or equipment to fulfill deadlines.
-Understanding your workforce’s productivity also will enable you to assess overall efficiency and if you can achieve tight deadlines or take on additional clients.
-There are several methods for measuring productivity, and determining which is ideal for your company might take some time and thought.
+Measuring your company’s or department’s productivity allows you to make operational changes, such as adding people or equipment to improve employee productivity and the work environment to fulfill deadlines.
+Understanding your workforce’s productivity also will enable you to assess overall efficiency and if you can achieve tight deadlines or take on additional clients while enhancing the employee experience and fostering a positive work environment.
+There are several methods for measuring productivity and determining which is ideal for your company might take some time and thought.

 What is productivity?

-Productivity compares the output to efficiency.
+Productivity compares the output to efficiency in the workplace.
 It comes up frequently in casual conversations.
 It’s most likely to come up in meetings, seminars, and surveys.
 It’s now regarded as the antidote to our economic woes.

-After all, companies aim to become more productive.
+After all, companies aim to have more productive work.

 But how can we measure it, and why should we?

 Some feel that hiring and maintaining the brightest minds is critical to a company’s success.
-Whatever your beliefs, it’s encouraging to see Small and Medium Enterprises or SMEs looking for wiser methods to motivate employees and transition away from traditional working patterns.
+Whatever your beliefs, it’s encouraging to see Small and Medium Enterprises or SMEs looking for wiser methods to motivate employees and transition away from traditional working patterns to increase employee productivity.

-As a result, many firms are addressing productivity concerns by exploring flexible working solutions.
-You have options, from flexi-time and remote working to workplace wellness initiatives, personal development goals, and self-managed teams.
+As a result, many firms are addressing workforce productivity concerns by exploring flexible working solutions.
+You have options, from flexi-time and remote work or work from home to workplace wellness initiatives, personal development goals, and self-managed teams.